Here is my June online income report. It’s time to discuss how I make money online and share my income and expenses.

 If you subscribe to my weekly emails, you probably saw that I was hiring for one or two part-time positions.

 Within a week, I received over 140 resumes – holy crap!
 I’m still sorting through everything and figuring out what’s best for my blog and biz moving forward.
 Not gonna like, these resumes are pretty freakin’ awesome!

 Here are some highlights from June:

-- Gina and I launched a quick, 2 day flash sale for Become a Pinterest VA TODAY!
-Like usual, it surpassed my expectations with how well the course resonated with virtual assistants and people looking to get started in the VA world.
+- Gina and I launched a quick, 2-day flash sale for Become a Pinterest VA TODAY!
+As usual, it surpassed my expectations with how well the course resonated with virtual assistants and people looking to get started in the VA world.

-- Every time we launch the course, Pinterest Presence and my Pinterest pin templates gets a boost in sales as well.
+- Every time we launch the course, Pinterest Presence and my Pinterest pin templates get a boost in sales as well.
 Yippee!